Leerrooy95/Project-Chrysanthemum_Japan-China-AI/README.md

 - Need clarification on methodology or findings
 - Want to discuss journalistic collaboration

 Please open an issue in this repository or contact directly through provided channels.
+Discord is linked in profile description.

 ---